Hybrid Neural Autoencoders for Stimulus Encoding in Visual and Other Sensory Neuroprostheses: Related Work

 \section{Related Work}

-The conventional `naive' encoding strategy simply sets the amplitude of each electrode to the brightness of the corresponding pixel in the target image \cite{chen_simulating_2009,luo_argus_2016,spencer_global_2019}, essentially making the stimulus a downsampled version of the target.
-Although simple, this encoding strategy only works with near-linear forward models and cannot account for phosphene distortions encountered by real prosthesis patients \cite{beyeler_model_2019,erickson-davis_what_2021}.
-When used with a more sophisticated forward model, this strategy often produces unrecognizable percepts (Fig.~\ref{fig:axonmapmodel}, \emph{right}).
+The conventional `naive' encoding strategy sets the amplitude of each electrode to the brightness of the corresponding pixel in the target image \cite{chen_simulating_2009,luo_argus_2016}, making the stimulus a down-sampled version of the target.
+Although simple, this strategy only works with near-linear forward models, cannot account for real phosphene data, and often leads to unrecognizable percepts (Fig.~\ref{fig:axonmapmodel}, \emph{right}) \cite{beyeler_model_2019,erickson-davis_what_2021}.

-To provide an alternative, Shah \textit{et al.}~\cite{shah_optimization_2019} used a greedy approach to iteratively select the stimuli that best recreate a desired neural activity pattern over a given temporal window, assuming that the brain would integrate them into a coherent visual percept.
+Many alternative stimulation strategies have been proposed~\cite{tong2020stimulation}.
+Shah \textit{et al.}~\cite{shah_optimization_2019} used a greedy approach to iteratively select the stimuli that best recreate a desired neural activity pattern over a given temporal window, assuming that the brain would integrate them into a coherent visual percept.
 Ghaffari \textit{et al.}~\citep{ghaffari_closed-loop_2021} used a neural network surrogate model combined with an interior point algorithm to optimize for localized, circular neural activation patterns for individual electrodes.
-Fauvel \textit{et al.}~\cite{fauvel_human---loop_2021} used human in-the-loop Bayesian optimization to achieve encodings perceptually favored by the subject.
-Spencer \textit{et al.}~\cite{spencer_global_2019} proposed framing the problem of stimulus encoding as inversion of a forward model of neural activation patterns.
-To approximate the inverse, their approach either requires simplification or is NP-hard \cite{spencer_global_2019}.
-Furthermore, it cannot predict the perceptual consequences of the predicted neural activity.
+Fauvel \textit{et al.}~\cite{fauvel_human---loop_2021} used human in-the-loop Bayesian optimization to achieve encodings perceptually favored by the simulated patient.
+Spencer \textit{et al.}~\cite{spencer_global_2019} proposed framing stimulus encoding as inversion of a forward model of neural activation patterns, but to approximate the inverse, their approach either requires simplification or is NP-hard \cite{spencer_global_2019}.